View related sites

 We send your certificate to your exam centre about three weeks after results are available.
 Your exam centre then sends it on to you.

 Depending on which university, college or organisation you are applying to, you may be asked to achieve a specific score or grade, either overall or for a particular skill.
-For Cambridge English: Key, the following scores will be used to report results:
+For A2 Key, the following scores will be used to report results:

 The exam is targeted at Level A2 of the CEFR.
 The examination also provides reliable assessment at the level above A2 (Level B1) and the level below (Level A1).